andrefigueira/python-trading-bot/README.md

    alpaca-bot run --mode paper
    ```

+   The web dashboard starts automatically at `http://localhost:8000`.
+Pass
+   `--no-ui` to disable it.

    Use additional commands like `alpaca-bot set-symbols "AAPL,MSFT"` to update
    trading symbols. `alpaca-bot portfolio` shows the current balance and P&L,
    while `alpaca-bot orders` lists open, closed and pending orders.